trevorhreed/guzzle/README.md

 # ng-guzzle

 This project helps me remove the gulp boilerplate from my AngularJS applications.
 You're welcome to use it, but I don't have any intention of writing documentation at the moment.
+There is, however, a partial example.